encode/django-rest-framework/docs/topics/contributing.md

 Some other tips:

 * Keep paragraphs reasonably short.
-* Use double spacing after the end of sentences.
 * Don't use abbreviations such as 'e.g.' but instead use the long form, such as 'For example'.

 ## Markdown style